mekzy-o/myos-backend/README.md

 - Admins are not required for this MVP, hence every logged-in user can perform all actions
 - Since there are no admins to add products.
 I created a seed data with each of products with each asset image file (hosted on cloudinary) (this can be found in my `src/database/seeders`).
 - I did not authenticate product listings and product search routes, this needs to be available to non-logged in users.
-- I assumed only users that are logged would be able to access cart, this may not be optimal and can be improved.
+- I assumed only users that are logged-in would be able to access cart, this may not be optimal and can be improved.
 - There are no payment gateway integration, so Check-Out process displays a summary showing total amount, cart id and user id
 - An order is created in the order table on successful Check-Out